 - No arrangements may be made for any person to receive any commission, percentage or similar payment at the expense of the club with reference to purchases of alcohol by the club

 - No arrangements may be made for any person to derive directly or indirectly any monetary benefit from the supply of alcohol to members or guests apart from to benefit the club as a whole or any indirect benefit a person derives by reason of the supply contributing to a general gain for the clubs as a whole.

 If your plans are not yet sufficiently advanced to apply for a Premises Licence, you may wish to apply for a Provisional Statement.
 This will allow you to assess whether you would be able to apply for a full Premises licence once your premises is complete.
 The application process is identical to the standard application process, however you must use the Provisional Statement Application Form instead of the usual application, and include a fee of £315.
 Once the premises is completed, you will need to apply again for a full licence.

 If you are a person having an interest in any premises, you may wish the Licensing Authority to notify you of any applications made in respect of those premises under the Licensing Act 2003.
 To do so, complete the Register Interest in Premises Form and return it to Licencing.

-This form is available from the link above.
-Alternatively you may request a form online or by contacting Licensing.
+This form is available from our premises licence download link.
+Alternatively you may request a form online or by contacting Licensing tem below.